Codesota · Guides · TTS ModelsEight open-source systems, side by sideUpdated March 2026

 )

-Fish Speech combines a VQGAN tokenizer with a Llama-based decoder to achieve strong voice cloning across 8 languages.
-It requires 10-30 seconds of reference audio for cloning, slightly more than XTTS v2, but comes with an Apache 2.0 license -- making it the best commercially-friendly voice cloning option.
-MOS of 4.1 puts it near the top for naturalness.
-The architecture allows fine-tuning on custom voices with relatively small datasets.
+Fish Speech combines a VQGAN tokeniser with a Llama-based decoder to achieve strong voice cloning across 8 languages.
+It requires 10–30 seconds of reference audio — slightly more than XTTS v2 — but ships Apache 2.0, making it the best commercially-friendly cloning option.
+MOS 4.1 puts it near the top for naturalness.
+The architecture tolerates fine-tuning on custom voices from relatively small datasets.

 Architecture